1. The geographic markets used for measuring and reporting radio and TV audiences are defined using data from Statistics Canada and Canada Post.

 8. Once final data checks are complete, radio and TV database files are produced and supplied to third party processors for distribution to members via electronic software.

-9. Television databases are released daily and radio databases are released monthly.
+9. Television and Radio databases are released daily.